standard-procedure/plumbing/README.md

 # Plumbing

+Actors, Observers and Data Pipelines.

 ## Configuration

-The most important configuration setting is the `mode`, which governs how messages are handled by Valves.
+The most important configuration setting is the `mode`, which governs how background tasks are handled.

 By default it is `:inline`, so every command or query is handled synchronously.
-This is the ruby behaviour you know and love.
+This is the ruby behaviour you know and love (although see the section on `await` below).

-If it is set to `:async`, commands and queries will be handled asynchronously using fibers (via the [Async gem](https://socketry.github.io/async/index.html)).
+`:async` mode handles tasks using fibers (via the [Async gem](https://socketry.github.io/async/index.html)).
 Your code should include the "async" gem in its bundle, as Plumbing does not load it by default.

-If it is set to `:threaded`, commands and queries will be handled asynchronously by a thread pool (via [Concurrent Ruby](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Promises.html)), using the default `:io` executor.
+`:threaded` mode handles tasks using a thread pool via [Concurrent Ruby](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Promises.html)).
 Your code should include the "concurrent-ruby" gem in its bundle, as Plumbing does not load it by default.

-If you want to use threads in a Rails application, set the mode to `:rails`.
-This ensures that the work is wrapped in the Rails executor (which prevents multi-threading issues in the framework).
-At present, the `:io` executor may cause issues as we may exceed the number of database connections in the Rails' connection pool.
-We will fix this at some point in the future.
+However, `:threaded` mode is not safe for Ruby on Rails applications.
+In this case, use `:rails` mode, which is identical to `:threaded`, except it wraps the tasks in the Rails executor.
+This ensures your actors do not interfere with the Rails framework.
+Note that the Concurrent Ruby's default `:io` scheduler will create extra threads at times of high demand, which may put pressure on the ActiveRecord database connection pool.
+A future version of plumbing will allow the thread pool to be adjusted with a maximum number of threads, preventing contention with the connection pool.

 The `timeout` setting is used when performing queries - it defaults to 30s.